jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/4_piechart/task.md

 the [`pie`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pie.html) function.
 It accepts three main arguments:
 * `x` — a collection of wedge sizes.
 * `labels` — a collection of labels for each wedge.
+It must be a keyword argument.
 * `data` — the input data structure.

 Please note that we don't need to normalize the passed values,